ebmeds/backend-container-starter/README.md

 First, [fork this repo](https://help.github.com/articles/fork-a-repo/).
 Then, [rename the forked repository](https://help.github.com/articles/renaming-a-repository/) to something, i.e. `my-forked-project`.

+**NOTE:** It is apparently impossible to make a fork of this repository into the `ebmeds` organization, due to a limitation in GitHub.
+Instead, clone this repo, rename the folder (from `backend-container-starter` to something else), remove the `.git` folder and follow [the instructions here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to create a new `ebmeds` repo with the newly downloaded files.

 ```sh
 # Clone it
 git clone git@github.com:ebmeds/my-forked-project.git